COP29 Agenda of the Multilevel Action & Urbanization Pavilion

 Presented by iLBank

-The panel will focus on the critical role of international financing in helping cities achieve their zero-carbon goals.
-We will explore how international development and investment banks can support cities in adopting sustainable and renewable energy systems, building energy-efficient infrastructure, and transitioning to clean transportation.
-Innovative financing mechanisms and partnership strategies will be discussed, with a focus on how transformative projects can deliver maximum benefits to local authorities in their efforts to achieve zero carbon.
+The panel focused on the critical role of international financing in helping cities achieve their zero-carbon goals.
+We explored how international development and investment banks can support cities in adopting sustainable and renewable energy systems, building energy-efficient infrastructure, and transitioning to clean transportation.
+Innovative financing mechanisms and partnership strategies were discussed, with a focus on how transformative projects can deliver maximum benefits to local authorities in their efforts to achieve zero carbon.

 14:00 – 16:00 UTC+4